Fix: CPU Overheating

 If the software does not pick up your fans, it’s best to use your BIOS for fan control.
 To get to your system’s BIOS, restart the computer and immediately start spamming the F2, Delete, or F10 keys (depending on the motherboard brand).

-Once you get into your BIOS, start looking for fan control options and make sure to select the correct fan (CPU).
+Once you get into your BIOS, start looking for fan control settings and make sure to select the proper fan (CPU).

 BIOS fan curve